brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 The downside to this approach is that it requires significantly more resources.
 At least 16 GB of memory is recommended.

 To start up all services via docker, run `docker-compose up`.

-### Monolith Approach

-Alternatively, the Monolith can also be used for development.
-It is used for trial purposes, as it simplifies the development setup.

-The main difference is that all services are bundled as a single Spring Boot application, and some components have a different implementation (see `com.liferay.osb.asah.monolith.common`).

-You can start in IntelliJ by running `OSBAsahMonolithSpringBootApplication`.
-If you make any changes, you must rerun the application and try it out.

-The monolith can be started via docker: `docker-compose -f docker-compose.monolith.yml up`

-Note that `docker-compose` YAML includes an Elasticsearch instance, which will conflict with any existing Elasticsearch instance.

 ### Environment Variables